TABC Code and Rules

 A calendar of stakeholder meetings, commission meetings and public hearings is maintained on the TABC Agency Meetings and Events page.
 You can also sign up to receive email notifications by registering for the Industry Notifications email list through the agency's Social Media and Email Signup page.

-At the June 24, 2025, Texas Alcoholic Beverage Commission meeting, the board voted to initiate a review of the following rules:
+At the Nov.
+18, 2025, Texas Alcoholic Beverage Commission meeting, the board voted to take the following actions on agency rules.

-Next steps: This rule review will be published in the July 4 edition of the Texas Register, and the public will have a 30-day comment period following publication.
+Next steps: These proposed new rules and amended rules will be published in the Dec.
+5 edition of the Texas Register.
+The public will have a 30-day comment period following publication.

-TABC will consider any written comments on the rule review that are received by TABC no later than 5 p.m.
-Central time on Aug.
-3, 2025.
+The agency will consider any written comments on the proposed rules that the agency receives by 5 p.m.
+Central on Jan.
+4, 2026.
 Send your comments to rules@tabc.texas.gov or the Office of General Counsel, Texas Alcoholic Beverage Commission, P.O.
 Box 13127, Austin, TX 78711-3127.

 Additional Information

-The most current version of TABC’s (and other agencies') administrative rules is maintained on the Secretary of State website.
+The most current version of TABC’s (and other agencies') administrative rules is maintained in the Texas Administrative Code, which can be accessed on the Secretary of State website.